SentinelFi/SentinelFi/README.md

 - **Total Value Locked (TVL) in Risk Vaults:** TVL will be a key performance indicator, as it reflects how much capital risk investors are willing to lock into our platform.
 This shows investor confidence in our insurance model.
 - **Number of Customers Served:** Another important metric is the number of users who purchase flight delay insurance through Sentinel.
 This will help us understand the platform's adoption and user interest.
 - **Controlled Mainnet Launch:** In the initial stages, we will limit our offerings to specific flight routes to ensure we can effectively handle demand while maintaining reliability.
 Success here will be determined by our ability to manage these routes while keeping operations secure and seamless.

-Our long-term goal is to scale responsibly, so while we won’t be covering all flights globally in the Build Phase, success will hinge on how well we can manage this gradual rollout and establish a track record of user satisfaction and vault performance.